George Low

-George Michael Low (born Georg Michael Löw, June 10, 1926 – July 17, 1984) was an administrator at NASA and the 14th president of Rensselaer Polytechnic Institute.
-Low was one of the senior NASA officials who made numerous decisions as manager of the Apollo Spacecraft Program Office in the Apollo program of crewed missions to the Moon.
+George Michael Low (born Georg Michael Löw; June 10, 1926 – July 17, 1984) was an administrator at NASA and the 14th president of the Rensselaer Polytechnic Institute.
+Low was one of the senior NASA officials who made decisions as manager of the Apollo Spacecraft Program Office in the Apollo program of crewed missions to the Moon.

 Early life and education

-Low was born near Vienna, Austria, to Artur and Gertrude Löw (née Burger) who had a prosperous manufacturing business and was educated in private schools in Switzerland and England.
+Low was born near Vienna, Austria, to Artur and Gertrude Löw (née Burger), who had a prosperous manufacturing business, and was educated in private schools in Switzerland and England.
 His father died in 1934.
 When Nazi Germany occupied Austria in 1938, Low's family—being Jewish—emigrated to the United States.
-In 1943, Low graduated from Forest Hills High School, Forest Hills, New York, and entered Rensselaer Polytechnic Institute (RPI) where he joined the Delta Phi fraternity.
+In 1943, Low graduated from Forest Hills High School in Forest Hills, New York, and entered Rensselaer Polytechnic Institute (RPI), where he joined the Delta Phi fraternity.
 His college education was interrupted by the Second World War and from 1944 to 1946, he served in the United States Army.
 During his military service, he became a naturalized American citizen and legally changed his name to George Michael Low.

 After military service, Low returned to RPI and received his Bachelor of Science degree in aeronautical engineering in 1948.
 He then worked at Convair in Fort Worth, Texas, as a mathematician in an aerodynamics group.
 Low returned to RPI late in 1948 and received his Master of Science degree in aeronautical engineering in 1950.

-NACA & NASA career
+NACA and NASA career

 At Lewis Flight Propulsion Laboratory

 After completing his M.S. degree, Low joined the National Advisory Committee for Aeronautics (NACA) as an engineer at the Lewis Flight Propulsion Laboratory in Cleveland, Ohio, (later the Lewis Research Center and now the Glenn Research Center).
 He worked as the head of the Fluid Mechanics Section (1954–1956) and chief of the Special Projects Branch (1956–1958).
 Low specialized in experimental and theoretical research in the fields of heat transfer, boundary layer flows, and internal aerodynamics.
 In addition, he worked on such space technology problems as orbit calculations, reentry paths, and space rendezvous techniques.